Give your holiday dinner the vegetarian roast centerpiece it deserves with this delicious vegan mushroom Wellington recipe!

 This vegan mushroom Wellington is actually quite easy to put together using puff pastry and will warm your heart and plate on even the coldest of winter days.
 It’s plant-based, dairy-free, nut-free, and perfect for Thanksgiving, Christmas, Easter, or a family Sunday Dinner.

-What do you get when you combine buttery, flaky pastry with a rich meatless center of mushrooms and aromatic herbs?
+What do you get when you combine buttery, flaky vegan puff pastry with a rich meatless center of mushrooms and aromatic herbs?
 This vegetarian mushroom Wellington has incredible layers of flavor packed into every bite, and the recipe is quick enough to whip up anytime.

 Don’t let the title fool you; although it comes from the cookbook Vegan Thanksgiving Dinner and Pies by Audrey Dunham, this is a rockstar entrée that will captivate hungry audiences 365 days a year.
 The comforting combination of a crisp crust and hearty, umami filling never goes out of season.

-- Eat your veggies!
+Eat your veggies!
 Painlessly sneak in an extra serving of the good stuff thanks to the almost imperceptible addition of spinach.
 Everyone will be too focused on the savory mushroom goodness to even notice.

-- Semi-homemade.
+Semi-homemade.
 There’s nothing wrong with using some store-bought staples to get a kick-start.
 In fact, it’s such a hassle to make puff pastry from scratch, you’ll probably be happier with the results from a prepared option anyway.

 Gluten-free option.
 Seek out frozen gluten-free puff pastry if you need to accommodate anyone with Celiac disease.
 The rest of the recipe naturally contains no wheat ingredients.

-- Holiday helper.
+Holiday helper.
 This is your new best friend for Thanksgiving, but don’t wait all year to get started.
 It’s also an excellent vegan roast option to serve at Christmas, Hanukkah, Easter, Sunday Dinner, and beyond.

 Star Mushroom Wellington Ingredients

 Frozen vegan puff pastry: This baking staple is known as a laminated dough, which means that it’s made with alternating layers of butter and flour-based dough.
 Together, this creates an impossibly light, puffed baked good, often seen in Danishes, croissants, and other confections.
 Happily, there are many “accidentally” vegan puff pastry options available in the freezer case of most mainstream grocery stores.

-Mushrooms: You can’t be the umami power of a simple sautéed mushroom!
+Mushrooms: You can’t beat the umami power of a simple sautéed mushroom!
 Mushrooms take the place of meat in this vegetarian recipe, but do make sure you’ve got mushroom lovers at the table before you serve this up.
 This recipe technically calls for white button mushrooms, but any sort will do here.
 Here are a few of our favorites:

-Red onions: Pungent an aromatic when raw, red onions become incredibly sweet when gently cooked and caramelized with just a touch of oil.
+Red onions: Pungent and aromatic when raw, red onions become incredibly sweet when gently cooked and caramelized with just a touch of oil.
 Absolutely everything tastes better when you start with these flavors as a foundation.

 Garlic: Is there such a thing as too much garlic?
 Not in my kitchen!
-While the recipe calls for 3 cloves, you could easily double, or even triple that amount, and I don’t think anyone would complain.
+While the recipe calls for 3 cloves, you could easily double or even triple that amount, and I don’t think anyone would complain.